 Orchid expert Mike Waller (also on Twitter) developed this free guide in 2016, which helps you to identify orchids by their leaves.
 Mike was interviewed for the BSBI News blog in 2019 about his role as Project Officer for the Lesser Butterfly Orchid Species Recovery Project.

-Orchids on social media
+Orchids on video & on social media

 On Facebook: there's a group called Native Orchids of Britain and Ireland, run by enthusiasts with the aim of sharing knowledge and information about our native orchids.
 It's a private group - anyone can apply to join but you need to tell the admins who you are, whereabouts you are based and most importantly, what your interest is in our native orchid flora.